 El Espinazo del Diablo is 125 miles of relentless twists, turns, curves and elevation changes.
 The scenery is among the lushest and most beautiful one can imagine.
 The danger for motorcyclists is keeping one’s eyes on the road.
 The newly surfaced road is immaculate, and because of the parallel toll road, it’s wide open with almost no vehicle traffic.

 The greatest hazards to riding this road are cows, wild horses, and burros.
 Look for fresh piles on the road as your warning.
 Secondarily a danger is riding above one’s ability.
 This road does not suffer fools lightly.

 Now with all the scary part out of the way, this road will also change your life for the positive and give you a sense of accomplishment no tamer of the ‘Tail of the Dragon’ could ever understand.

 About 20 miles in, the road rises in elevation, and the temperature becomes perfect for comfortable riding.
 Only near El Salto does the elevation rise to 8700ft and becomes a bit cold.

-Now, once one finishes the road in a couple of hours, the best surprise is yet to come.
+Once one finishes the road in a couple of hours, the best surprise is yet to come.
 Imagine Germany’s famous Nurburgring with tunnels and across the world’s tallest cable-stayed bridge.
 That’s the new toll road that awaits your journey back.
-Currently, at $165MN ($9 USD), it’s one of the most expensive toll roads in Mexico, but it’s oh so worth it.
-The toll road is lightly traveled as well and those that do know it quite well and are quick to give way to motorcyclists and passionate drivers who want to push it a little bit (or a lot bit, in our case).
+Currently, at $165MN ($9 USD), it’s one of the most expensive toll roads in Mexico.
+It’s oh so worth it.
+The toll road is lightly traveled, as well.
+Trucks and motorists are quick to give way to motorcyclists and passionate drivers who want to pass.

 The beauty and majesty of nature’s designs along with the impeccable engineering the road designers used make for an experience you probably can’t get anywhere else in the world.